Insert containers separated into tabs.

 st.image("https://static.streamlit.io/examples/owl.jpg", width=200)

-Or you can just call methods directly in the returned objects:
+Or you can just call methods directly on the returned objects:

 import streamlit as st